makrai/notes/morales17-cross-modal-depress.md

 # Abstract

-* Automatic detection of depression has attracted increasing attention
-* This paper surveys these efforts
+* This paper surveys automatic detection of depression
   * the first cross-modal review of depression detection systems
   * best practices and most promising approaches to this task